opatiny/octanis-internship-workbook/xiaomiRemake/docs/pcb/pcb.md

 H-bridge component: [__VNH7040AYTR__, Motion Motor Control](https://www.arrow.com/en/products/vnh7040aytr/stmicroelectronics?utm_campaign=octopart_2018&utm_currency=USD&utm_keyword=VNH7040AYTR&utm_medium=aggregator&utm_content=inv_listing&utm_source=octopart)

+Wheels Hall effect sensor: [__TCS40DPR__](../datasheets/TCS40DPR_hall_sensor.pdf)

 One of the problems to solve is that the board does not manage __encoders__ of the DC motors.
+We made reverse engineering to understand which pins of the wheels connector corresponded to the encoder.

 ### Distance and bump sensing board (small format)